AureliiiieP/Cheese-Cubes-Instance-Segmentation/README.md

 ## Other
-Ressources used to make this repo include : https://detectron2.readthedocs.io/en/latest/index.html (used to make our customer Trainer, eval functions etc) https://blog.roboflow.com/how-to-train-detectron2/ (used as example of how to register datasets and set config)
+Ressources used to make this repo include :

+- [Official documentation of detectron 2](https://detectron2.readthedocs.io/en/latest/index.html) : used to make our customer Trainer, eval functions etc
+- [Roboflow blog article](https://blog.roboflow.com/how-to-train-detectron2/) : used as example of how to register datasets and set config